Tight colorful no-dimensional Tverberg theorem: Inter-diameter results

-If this function attains a non-positive value at some point, then this point is a common point of the balls $B_2(P_1), \dots, B_2(P_k)$.
+If this function attains a non-positive value at some point $x$, then the point $x$ is a common point of the balls $B_2(P_i)$, $ 1 \le i \le \tuplesize$.
 Suppose that these balls do not share a common point.
 Then, since $f$ is convex, it attains a positive value at its minimum point.
-Without loss of generality, assume that this minimum point coincides with the origin $o$.
+Without loss of generality, assume that this minimum point is the origin $\origin$.